PlagueHO/CosmosDB/docs/New-CosmosDbAuthorizationToken.md

 ### -ResourceType

-This is type of resource being accessed in the CosmosDB.
+This is type of resource being accessed in the Cosmos DB.
 For example: users, colls

 ```yaml